Towards Measuring the Traceability of Cryptocurrencies: Limitations and Extensions

 \section{Limitations and Extensions}

+\paragraph{\textbf{Limitations of our evaluation}} When we take a one-week interval to study, the transaction graph's inputs are not particularly meaningful: they do not represent any known entities in general, unlike in some potential applications, see~\Cref{sec:applications}.
+Still, as our primary goal is to quantify the natural global mixing ability of each network, we believe that our experimental results demonstrate useful results towards this goal.

-\paragraph{Limitations of our evaluation} In our evaluation, certain services increase the fungibility score, even if the actual flow of money through the service can be unambiguously inferred from public knowledge.
-Consider star-shape transaction graphs, where numerous accounts send and receive coins from a single address, e.g., Satoshi dice\footnote{See:~\url{https://satoshidice.com/}}, decentralized exchanges, etc. One could refine the transition matrix by connecting the in- and out-flow of money through these services, using the additional knowledge of which input corresponds to which output.
+In our evaluation, certain services increase the untraceability score, even if the actual flow of money through the service can be unambiguously inferred from public knowledge.
+Consider star-shape transaction graphs, where numerous accounts send and receive coins from a single address, e.g., Satoshi dice\footnote{See:~\url{https://satoshidice.com/}.}, decentralized exchanges, e.g., Uniswap~\cite{adams2021uniswap}, etc. One could refine the transition matrix, see~\Cref{fig:tx_heuristics} for an illustrative example, by connecting the in- and out-flow of money through these services, using the additional knowledge of which input address corresponds to which output address.

-\paragraph{Obtaining a measure of anonymity}
+\paragraph{\textbf{Obtaining a measure of anonymity}}

-So far, we have exclusively focused on creating a formal model to calculate the fungibility in cryptocurrency transaction graphs.
+So far, we have exclusively focused on creating a formal model to calculate the untraceability in cryptocurrency transaction graphs.
 Intuitively, one can consider our proposed metric as a way to compute an upper bound on the uncertainty about the origins of unspent coins.
-However, on many occasions, one could apply heuristics~\cite{moser2021resurrecting}, private knowledge, or additional information stored in the blockchain or obtained from other sources to reduce the uncertainty about the origins of coins.
-This knowledge could be incorporated into the definition of the transition probabilities, cf. Equation~\ref{eq:transmatrixdef}.
+However, in many occasions, one could apply heuristics~\cite{beres2021blockchain,moser2021resurrecting,wu2022tutela}, private knowledge, or additional information stored in the blockchain or obtained from other sources to reduce the uncertainty about the origins of coins.
+This knowledge could be incorporated into the definition of the transition probabilities, cf.~\Cref{eq:transmatrixdef}.
 Since these heuristics and additional information sources are strongly dependent on the adversaries, this notion could measure \emph{the particular adversary's uncertainty} in assessing the origins of certain coins.
 Hence, this modified metric could be considered as an anonymity metric.
-Consider the transaction graph segment in Figure~\ref{fig:tx_heuristics_a}, a mixing transaction, e.g., Tornado Cash~\cite{pertsev2019tornado}, with two deposit and two withdraw addresses.
+Consider the transaction graph segment in~\Cref{fig:tx_heuristics_a}, depicting a mixing transaction, e.g., Tornado Cash~\cite{pertsev2019tornado}, with two deposit and two withdraw addresses.
 The two withdraws are equally likely to come from either deposit, resulting in the transition matrix presented in Figure~\ref{fig:tx_heuristics_b}.